VirtualMaestro/GGE/README.md

-GGE - different extension which help to create games with Genome2d engine.
+GGE - different extensions which help to create games with Genome2d engine.